 The whole point of a thermometer is to read the temperature, so the best Bluetooth meat thermometer will have an almost perfect temperature accuracy, typically +/- 1.

 You will find lower-priced models to have quite a wide temperature reading, which frankly ruins the entire cooking experience.

-Some will record the ambient temperature of your grill or smoker, which is also a very handy number to have.
+Some will record the temperature of your grill or smoker, which is also a very handy number to have.

 The best way to determine the true temperature accuracy of a grilling thermometer is to check the reviews.

 Another thing to note, and what we found with a few of the thermometers here, was that if the probe hadn’t been inserted correctly or deep enough, it tends to give odd inaccurate results.

 Therefore, you should always check if your probe is placed inside the meat correctly .